AliRiaz34/GuitarDex/README.md

 # GuitarDex
 A guitar practice tracking app that gamifies learning through a Pokemon-inspired leveling system.
-Track your progress on songs, earn XP through practice sessions, and practice songs from "learning" to "mastered."
+Track your progress on songs, earn XP through practice sessions, and practice songs from "learning" to "mastered".

 ## How to install on your phone

-1. Open guitar-dex.vercel.app on your phone
+1. Visit guitar-dex.vercel.app on your phone
-2. Open share button
+2. Click share button
 3. Click add to your home screen
 4. Done!
 Enjoy the app :)